Break Down the True Cost of Office Coffee (Beyond the Machine Price Tag)

 - Milk (or plant-based alternatives)

-- Cups (if youโre not using mugs)
+- Cups (if you’re not using mugs)

 - Sugar and stirrers